 Before visiting any polling place with a firearm in North Carolina, ensure that it is private property and that the property owner permits the carrying of firearms within to avoid risking potential prosecution.

-A ‘buffer zone’ is a location surrounding the entrance to a voting enclosure or the voting enclosure itself that is not the actual voting enclosure but is considered as such with respect to restrictions on electioneering and partisan behavior (N.C.G.S.
+A ‘buffer zone’ is the location surrounding the entrance to a building containing a voting enclosure or the voting enclosure itself that is not the actual voting enclosure but is considered as such with respect to restrictions on electioneering and partisan behavior (N.C.G.S.
 163-166.4).
 Within this zone, as in the voting enclosure itself, NC citizens are entitled to freedom from any influence on how they vote.

-It is also important to note that the smaller distance affixed to curbside voting guidance is intended to allow for situations where space is limited and/or a line for curbside voting is present.
-Electioneers are forbidden from communicating with curbside voters who are actually in the process of voting from any distance.
+It is also important to note that the smaller distance affixed to curbside voting guidance is intended to allow for situations where space is limited and/or a line for curbside voting is present, and these factors render it impossible to physically separate electioneers from curbside voters by a larger distance.
+Distance guidelines for curbside voting apply only to physical proximity; regardless of distance, electioneers are forbidden from communicating with curbside voters who are actually in the process of voting.

 That depends entirely on whether or not you are willing to sign an affidavit stating that you are unable to enter the polling place due to physical disability.